Adam Lyons VFC

 The separation of VFC comes as part of a wider restructuring of the group, with the business shutting down Clive’s Purely Plants.

-Reports in British Baker said VFG had decided to close the bakery in Dartmouth, leading to 32 redundancies at the end of last year.
+The Grocer’s sister title British Baker this week reported that VFG had decided to close the bakery in Dartmouth, leading to 32 redundancies at the end of last year.
 It has also closed its head office in York as it shifts its focus to its plant-based factory in Germany.

 Matthew Glover, director of The Vegan Food Group, has been approached for comment.